Ankit241500074/glademo/README.md

-This is demo repository for learning purpose only
+This is demo repository for learning purpose only.